This Aquarius Season Is Kind Of A Big Deal

 AdvertisementADVERTISEMENT

-Mark your calendars for January 25, when we have the full moon in Leo, and January 26, when then the sun clashes with Jupiter.
-“This will bring some drama and theatrics to your life, and also reveal important information that helps you to discern the next step toward your heart-centered desires,” Campos says.
+Mark your calendars for 25th January, when we have the full moon in Leo, and 26th January, when then the sun clashes with Jupiter.
+“This will bring some drama and theatrics to your life, and also reveal important information that helps you to discern the next step toward your heart-centred desires,” Campos says.
 “Egos may clash and it’s also possible to wind up in a heated debate or two, but there is also luck in the air and these are powerful days for calling in your desires and engaging in spiritual practices or rituals.”

 Once Uranus retrograde has ended, Stardust says we’ll have an opportunity to move forward and make progress in our friendships and relationships — meaning that it’s time to open up and embrace intimacy, both physically and emotionally.